Methodology · v4.3

 01

-Expected value is the sum of every prize tier's contribution to a single ticket's payout, divided by ticket price.
+We quote EV as a percent of ticket price: the expected payout per dollar spent, what the casino industry calls return to player (RTP).
+It's the sum of every prize tier's contribution to a single ticket's expected payout, divided by ticket price.
 Tap a tier in the table below and the formula on the right will update with that tier's exact numbers.
+The game shown is illustrative; every live game page runs the same formula on real counts.

 $10,000,000 Money Maker · MA · $30